 Dealing with Difference Institute

-The most recent ECDP initiative, the Difficult Conversation Series, focuses on diversity issues people generally find hard to discuss.
+One of the most recent ECDP initiatives, the Difficult Conversation Series, focuses on diversity issues people generally find hard to discuss.
 The program began in September 2011 with Dr. Debra Miretzky, Educational and Interdisciplinary Studies, assuming much of the responsibility for it.
 It has provided faculty, staff and students with opportunities to talk about some of the issues that often inhibit interaction and cooperation among colleagues and peers who are unfamiliar with each other’s values and perspectives.
 Since small-group discussions are the heart of the Difficult Conversations, participants are expected to take an active part in each conversation.
 It is the opportunity to contribute to the conversations that seems to appeal to those who participate.

 Though the similarities among humans far outweigh the differences, the differences can short-circuit communication and interaction and make cooperation difficult.
 Misunderstandings between those of different races/ethnicities or genders can be especially problematic.
 The United States takes pride in its commitment to equal opportunity and democracy, but struggles related to the status attached to race/ethnicity, gender and other differences are evident and can have a significant impact on the privileges and opportunities individuals can access.